yuanchuang/straapi-documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md

 ---
-title: GraphQL API - Strapi Developer Docs
+title: GraphQL API - Strapi 开发人员文档
 description: Use a GraphQL endpoint in your Strapi project to fetch and mutate your content.
 sidebarDepth: 3
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.html